-Slowly, AI based Email marketing solutions are becoming more affordable to marketers.
+Slowly, AI-based Email marketing solutions are becoming more affordable to marketers.
 There is an increasing awareness about automation, helping marketers use it.
 Therefore, in 2019, an increase in automated emails can be noticed.
-Few examples of automated emails are welcome emails for new subscribers and related product detail email for your webinar attendee or even the free eBook downloader email.
+Few examples of automated emails are welcome emails for new subscribers and related product detail emails for your webinar attendee or even the free eBook downloader email.

-Isn’t it ironical to believe that AI makes the email more personalized and human.
-That’s the it rolls, though!
+Isn’t it ironical to believe that AI makes the email more personalized and human?
+That’s the way it rolls, though!

 4- Editorial or Sticky Content Will Become a Must Have